T. V. Paul

 Thazha Varkey Paul (born in 1956) is an Indo-Canadian political scientist.
-He is a James McGill professor of International Relations in the department of Political Science at McGill University.
+He is a Distinguished James McGill professor of International Relations in the department of Political Science at McGill University.
 Paul specializes in International Relations, especially international security, regional security and South Asia.
-He served as the president of the International Studies Association (ISA) during 2016–2017, and served as the founding director of the McGill University – Université de Montreal Centre for International Peace and Security Studies (CIPSS).
+He is most notable for his work on asymmetric warfare, soft balancing, and deterrence theory.
+He has also contributed to the literatures on nuclear non-proliferation, and South Asian security.
+He served as the president of the International Studies Association (ISA) during 2016–2017, and served as the founding director of both the McGill University – Université de Montreal Centre for International Peace and Security Studies (CIPSS), and the Global Research Network on Peaceful Change (GRENPEC).

 Background

 Paul was born in Kerala, India.
 Paul received his undergraduate education from Kerala University, India in 1977.
 He completed his M. Phil in international studies at Jawaharlal Nehru University, New Delhi, in 1984.
 He subsequently earned a PhD in political science from the University of California, Los Angeles in 1991.